Lone Wolf and Cub: Japan

+Written by Kazuo Koike and illustrated by Goseki Kojima, Lone Wolf and Cub was serialized in Futabasha's Seinen manga magazine Weekly Manga Action.
+Its first installment was published on September 10, 1970.
+The series finished with the 145th installment published on April 1, 1976.
+Futabasha collected its chapters in 28 tankōbon volumes, published from May 1972 to May 1976.
 When Lone Wolf and Cub was first released in Japan in 1970, it became wildly popular for its powerful, epic samurai story and its stark and gruesome depiction of violence during Tokugawa era Japan.
-As of 2014, the manga had sold 8.3 million copies in Japan, and 11.8 million worldwide.
+As of October 2006, the manga had sold 8.3 million copies in Japan and 11.8 million worldwide.

-Lone Wolf and Cub is one of the most highly regarded manga due to its epic scope, detailed historical accuracy, masterful artwork and nostalgic recollection of the bushido ethos.
+Lone Wolf and Cub is one of the most highly regarded manga due to its epic scope, detailed historical accuracy, masterful artwork, and nostalgic yet brutally frank recollection of the bushido ethos.
 The story spans 28 volumes of manga, with over 300 pages each (totaling over 8,700 pages in all).
 Many of the panels of the series are depictions of nature, historical locations in Japan, and traditional activities.
 A couple of years into the series, a story depicts the fate of Yamada Asaemon, the main character of Samurai Executioner, also created by Koike and Kojima.
 One reviewer notes that Asaemon looks different in this appearance, apparently due to Ogami Ittō having been designed so similarly to the original Asaemon.

 North America

 Lone Wolf and Cub was initially released in North America in a translated English edition by First Comics in 1987.
 The monthly series of comic-book-sized issues featured covers by Frank Miller, Bill Sienkiewicz, Matt Wagner, Mike Ploog, and Ray Lago.
 Sales were initially strong but fell sharply as the company went into a general decline.
 First Comics shut down in 1991 without completing the series, publishing less than a third of the total series over 45 issues.

 Starting in September 2000, Dark Horse Comics began to release an English translation of the full series in 28 smaller-sized trade paperback volumes with longer page-counts (from 260 to over 300 pages), similar to the volumes published in Japan.
 Dark Horse completed the presentation of the entire series, fully translated, with the publication of the 28th volume in December 2002.
 Dark Horse reused all of Miller's covers from the First Comics edition, as well as several done by Sienkiewicz, and commissioned Wagner, Guy Davis, and Vince Locke to produce new covers for several volumes of the collections.
-In October 2012, Dark Horse completed the release of all 28 volumes in digital format, as part of their "Dark Horse Digital" online service.
+In October 2012, Dark Horse completed the release of all 28 volumes in digital format as part of their "Dark Horse Digital" online service.

 Volumes

 Dark Horse Omnibus collected editions

-Starting in May 2013, Dark Horse began publishing their translated editions of Lone Wolf and Cub in value-priced Omnibus editions.
+Starting in May 2013, Dark Horse began publishing their translated editions of Lone Wolf and Cub in softcover Omnibus editions.

 Partial volumes collected in Omnibus form are marked with an asterisk (*).